The clock is ticking.

 The client’s contracted capacity has grown from under 2 MWp in FY 2017 to over 250 MW in FY 2025, marking a significant milestone in the transition to renewable energy.

-We help developers to sell credits and corporates to buy the right instruments.
-We also help asset owners create and monetize credits from solar, wind, compressed biogas, biodiesel, biochar, and other clean‑tech projects.
-The same end‑to‑end support applies to energy attribute certificates (EACs) such as I‑RECs.
+We help project developers and asset owners create and monetize credits from solar, wind, compressed biogas, biodiesel, biochar and other clean-tech projects, while supporting corporates in procuring the right carbon credits and energy attribute certificates such as I-RECs.

 .avif)